mongodb/specifications/source/crud/bulk-write.md

 ## Command Batching

-Drivers MUST accept an arbitrary number of operations as input to the `Client.bulkWrite` method.
+Drivers MUST accept an arbitrary number of operations as input to the `MongoClient.bulkWrite` method.
 Because the server imposes restrictions on the size of write operations, this means that a single call to `MongoClient.bulkWrite` may require multiple `bulkWrite` commands to be sent to the server.
 Drivers MUST split bulk writes into separate commands when the user's list of operations exceeds one or more of these maximums: `maxWriteBatchSize`, `maxBsonObjectSize`, and `maxMessageSizeBytes`.
 Each of these values can be retrieved from the selected server's `hello` command response.
+Drivers MUST merge results from multiple batches into a single `BulkWriteResult` or `BulkWriteException` to return from `MongoClient.bulkWrite`.

 ### Number of Writes